 Solo Leveling Ending Explained

-The ending of the beloved Korean manhwa Solo Leveling was an emotional day for fans.
-Still have questions?
-Below, we explain Solo Leveling's ending.
+The Korean manhwa Solo Leveling's ending was an emotional blow for fans.
+Do you still have questions after reading it?
+Below, we explain the unusual Solo Leveling ending.

-This is not a problem in itself but still differs from the almost cinematic action we're used to seeing in Solo Leveling.
+This is not a problem in itself, but the final chapter's vibe still differs from the almost cinematic action we're used to seeing in Solo Leveling.

 That being the case, many fans want more context on the fantasy series' finale, so here’s everything you need to know!